-The Editor tab allows the user to toggle on or off the pop-up hints for parameters in instructions, set the amount of time the cursor must hover over the instruction before the pop-up hint appears, and the background color of the pop-up hint.
+The Editor tab allows the user to toggle on or off the pop-up hints for parameters in instructions, set the amount of time the cursor must hover over the instruction before the pop-up hint appears, and the background colour of the pop-up hint.
 This is also used to choose whether CRBasic automatic instruction indenting indents using tabs or spaces, and set the number of spaces if that option is chosen.
-Other options relating to the use of the tab key, file compression, capitalization and name checking are also available.
+Other options relating to the use of the tab key, capitalization, name checking, and line numbers are also available.
 Press the Help button for more information.